Physician Assistant (PHAS)

 PHAS 5120.
 Skills for Primary Practice I. (1 Credit)

 This course teaches students the basic skills needed for family medicine practice in obtaining informed consent, performing and documenting procedures, and providing appropriate discharge information to the patient.
-Skills taught will mirror the course content of Primary Medicine I. Students will complete educational modules on BBP and biohazard information, learn and practice obtaining informed consent, basic sterile technique, local anesthesia administration, dermatologic procedures, minor procedure skills in EENT, and epistaxis management.
-Students will begin principles of wound management/suturing.
+Skills taught will mirror the course content of Primary Medicine I. Students will learn and practice obtaining informed consent, basic sterile technique, local anesthesia administration, dermatologic procedures, minor procedural skills in EENT, and principles of wound management and suturing.

 PHAS 5125.
 PA Professional Practice I. (1 Credit)

 This course will focus on intellectual, academic and professional honesty and ethical conduct; the history of the PA profession, the healthcare delivery system in the U.S., and the changing role of the PA in the US medical system, as well as intro to evidence-based medicine.
 Students will be introduced to information about the national and state organizations for PA’s, PA laws, licensure and advocacy for the profession.
 This content will be repeated in more depth during the End of Rotation (EOR) experiences in the clinical year closer to the time when students will be entering clinical practice.
 Students will be introduced to statistical analysis of medical literature, how to differentiate between types of studies, and discern study quality.
-This information will dovetail with Health promotion content, and will be reinforced in Clinical Medicine throughout all four courses.
 Evidence-based medicine content will continue throughout the professional practice series of courses.

 PHAS 5130.
 Medical Decision Making I. (1 Credit)

-This course will integrate content from all coursework throughout this term, and educate the student in the process of making medical decisions from history and physical exam findings, interpreted lab and diagnostic test results, and epidemiologic information provided in the disease entities covered in Primary Medicine I. This course builds on the process of learning to make medical decisions by creating a broad differential based on the chief complaint and narrowing that differential utilizing patient evaluation methods and creating plans of action for pharmacologic treatment or non-pharmacologic management, or referral as required, and then documenting the entire encounter.
-Students will effectively and consistently communicate through both verbal and written communication to facilitate collaboration and to enhance patient care.
+This course will integrate content from all coursework throughout this term, and educate the student in the process of making medical decisions from history and physical exam findings, interpreting lab and diagnostic test results, and incorporating epidemiologic information.
+This course builds on the process of learning to make medical decisions by developing a broad differential based on the chief complaint, then narrowing that differential and creating pharmacologic and non-pharmacologic treatment plans.
+Students will learn to effectively and consistently use both verbal communication and written documentation to facilitate collaboration and to enhance patient care.
 Students will draw relevant conclusions from this activity using an evidence-based approach while demonstrating professionalism and a commitment to advancing the practice of medicine through communications and interactions.

 PHAS 5135.
 Molecular Basis of Disease.
 (2 Credits)